jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 - #============================================

 - #Explanation of how this works.  +/- 0.8 std deviation Bollinger Bands are the criteris for bullish/bearish plots.
-When

-- the close rises above the upper band the signal is bullish and stays bullish until the close moves below the lower band

-- when the plot turns to bearish and remains bearish until the close rises above the upper band.
+When the close rises above the upper band the signal is bullish and stays bullish until the close moves below the lower band when the plot turns to bearish and remains bearish until the close rises above the upper band.

-- input MOBO_length = 10;#hint MOBO_length:The agg-bars used in the standard deviation(SD) calculation to define the

-- upper and lower bands.
+- input MOBO_length = 10;#hint MOBO_length:The agg-bars used in the standard deviation(SD) calculation to define the upper and lower bands.

 - input Num_Dev_Dn = -0.8;#hint Num_Dev_Dn:The SD of the lower band.
-Similar to the 2,0 SD used in the Bollinger
+Similar to the 2,0 SD used in the Bollinger Bands

-TOS & THINKSCRIPT SNIPPET COLLECTION P Pageage  132132

-TOS & THINKSCRIPT SNIPPET COLLECTION

-- Bands

 - input Num_Dev_up =  0.8;#hint Num_Dev_up:The SD of the upper band.
-Similar to the 2,0 SD used in the Bollinger
+Similar to the 2,0 SD used in the Bollinger Bands

-- Bands

-- def sDev = StDev(data = c, length = MOBO_length);
+def sDev = StDev(data = c, length = MOBO_length);

-- def Midmobo = Average(c, length = MOBO_length);
+def Midmobo = Average(c, length = MOBO_length);

-- def Lowermobo = Midmobo + Num_Dev_Dn * sDev;
+def Lowermobo = Midmobo + Num_Dev_Dn * sDev;

-- def Uppermobo = Midmobo + Num_Dev_up * sDev;
+def Uppermobo = Midmobo + Num_Dev_up * sDev;

-- def upmobo = if upmobo[1] == 0 and c >= Uppermobo then 1 else if upmobo[1] == 1 and c > Lowermobo then 1 else 0;
+def upmobo = if upmobo[1] == 0 and c >= Uppermobo then 1 else if upmobo[1] == 1 and c > wermobo then 1 else 0;

-- def upmo = if upmobo  and c > Uppermobo then 1 else 0;
+def upmo = if upmobo  and c > Uppermobo then 1 else 0;

-- def dnmo = if !upmobo and c > Lowermobo then 1 else 0;
+def dnmo = if !upmobo and c > Lowermobo then 1 else 0;

 - plot MOBO_Line = 31.5;